eylles/corona-chan-tracker/readme.md

 						awful.widget.watch('covid -0 -l --country code--', 180),
 ...
 ```

+## credits
+Luke Smith's [video](https://www.youtube.com/watch?v=cQ03v4d3QEo) on whcih he writes a script, which served as the base for this scrip
+sagarkarira's [Coronavirus Tracker Cli](https://github.com/sagarkarira/coronavirus-tracker-cli) as this script uses it's curl interface

 <img src="./posixshellmeme.png" width="200">
 (no longer true as it has a makefile now)